h33h33/h33h33.github.io-/README.md

 ## Installing

-*Download the most recent release from [here](https://github.com/marenbeam/thoughts/releases). `master` is used for development, and is sometimes broken.*
+*Download the latest release from [here](https://github.com/marenbeam/thoughts/releases). `master` is used for development, and is sometimes broken.*

 Install from anywhere with `./install.sh`